MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

         .. block-danger:: cons

-            Major drawbacks is that you can't have a location with children locations (to verify), and well it seems every render-engine has a way to decide which location is the first one to instance 🙂.
+            Major drawback is that you can't have a location with children locations (to verify),
+            and well it seems every render-engine has a way to decide which location is the first one to instance 🙂.

     .. container:: m-col-s-6